stephenh/tessell/docs/dispatch.md

     }
 {: class=brush:java}

-And gwt-mpv-apt will generate `FooAction` and `FooResult` DTOs with all of the necessary boilerplate for you.
+And `tessell-apt` will generate `FooAction` and `FooResult` DTOs with all of the necessary boilerplate for you.

 Success Callback
 ----------------